atdl4j/atdl4j/README.md

 ## Features

+* Compatible with Java 6 and upper version
 * Displays algo input screens based on the latest industry-standard FIXatdl 1.1 XML schema
 * Reads and generates algorithm-specific FIX message content
 * Can be integrated into a trading system, or run as a standalone testing/validation tool.